ArthurClemens/asaplibrary/README.md

-# ASAP Library - ActionScript library for creating Flash applications
+# ActionScript library for creating Flash applications

 ActionScript 3.0 Application library for the development of maintainable, multi-movie, interactive applications.
 Provides practical, reusable, pattern-based solutions for common challenges in Flash applications.